Skip to content

 Skills minister Jacqui Smith speaking at AELP's 2026 national conference

-Skills minister Jacqui Smith has refused to rule out further restrictions that shift apprenticeship funding to young people, warning it is “not the end of the road” for reform following the recent defunding round.
+Jacqui Smith has refused to rule out further restrictions that shift apprenticeship funding towards young people, warning it is “not the end of the road” for reform following the recent defunding round.

-Speaking to FE Week after announcing a review of apprenticeship funding bands, Smith stressed the government’s determination to “pivot” the system towards younger apprentices but stopped short of guaranteeing that future reforms would not include additional age restrictions or defunding of standards.
+Speaking to FE Week after announcing a review of apprenticeship funding bands, the skills minister re-asserted the government’s determination to “pivot” the system towards younger apprentices, and failed to guarantee that future reforms would not include additional age restrictions or the defunding of standards.

-However, ministers have not allocated any new money to pay for potential uplifts, prompting concern over whether employers and providers could face further cuts elsewhere in the programme.
+But ministers have not allocated any new money to pay for potential uplifts, prompting concern that employers and providers could face further cuts elsewhere in the programme.

 Smith said any funding band increases would come from within the apprenticeship budget, currently set at £3.3 billion, which has been fully spent in recent years.

-“We have already made some decisions that have shifted resources around,” she told FE Week, citing the decision to remove levy funding for level 7 apprenticeships for over-22s and the defunding of 16 apprenticeship standards, including popular management courses, used largely by older employees well established in their careers.
+“We have already made some decisions that have shifted resources around,” she told FE Week, citing the decision to remove levy funding for level 7 apprenticeships for over-21s and the defunding of 16 apprenticeship standards, including popular management courses, used largely by older employees.

 No plans ‘at the moment’